CHW in Canada

 CHW Calgary Centre also supports an annual scholarship at ALBERTA UNIVERSITY OF THE ARTS (AUArts).
 Scholarships are application based, and students must submit a statement demonstrating your volunteerism and/or leadership.
 Preference is given to those within the Jewish community.
 The AUArts scholarships have been awarded since 1989.

-The Calgary Centre Canadian Hadassah-WIZO Scholarship Endowment at MOUNT ROYAL UNIVERSITY is awarded to a full-time student who will be enrolled in the second or third year of the Bachelor of Business Administration program with a minor in Social Innovation and Nonprofit Studies.
-Selection based on academic achievement.
+The Calgary Centre Canadian Hadassah-WIZO Scholarship Endowment at MOUNT ROYAL UNIVERSITY is awarded to a full-time student who will be enrolled in their second, third, or fourth year in any degree or diploma program.
+Selection based on extra-curricular activities, volunteerism or leadership within the Jewish community, and academic achievement.

 CHW Edmonton Centre